Receive a Speeding Ticket in Pittsburgh? We Can Help Fight It.

 You have 10 days to respond to the citation.
 If you ignore it, you may have to pay additional fines and your driver’s license can be suspended.

-If you have been charged with a traffic offense, it is a sound decision to hire a traffic defense attorney who can help you fight your ticket and help you avoid having to pay thousands of extra dollars over the long haul in insurance costs.
+If you have been charged with a traffic offense, it is a sound decision to hire a Pittsburgh speeding ticket attorney who can help you fight your ticket and help you avoid having to pay thousands of extra dollars over the long haul in insurance costs.